xk0m1/Induction_2024/README.md

   Any app click....
 (All types of elements in the app { APP, TextView, Button etc ... }
   Exceptions :

-  discord, Telegram, Messages app..... text messages ... when clicked wont show up
+  Discord, Telegram, Messages app..... text messages ... when clicked wont show up

   INSTAGRAM ---- SOMETIMES WILL WORK SOMETIMES IT WON'T .....
 ONE TRICK
                  LONG CLICK OF INSTAGRAM IS CONSIDERED AS A SINGLE CLICK ( MESSAGE